Collars

 Shock collars are a type of aversive training initially used in the 1960s to train hunting dogs.
 These days, people often use shock collars to curb a variety of stubborn and unwanted behaviors in family dogs, from excessive barking to food aggression.
 They’re also used to train pups to stay safely within a property line or to stick close by while off-leash.

-A dog training shock collar should not be intended as a punishment but more as a deterrent to negative or unsafe behavior.
-The theory is that your dog will associate the unwanted behavior with a slightly uncomfortable jolt and stop doing it until he no longer requires the reminder.
+A dog training shock collar should not be intended as a punishment but as a deterrent to negative or unsafe behavior.
+The theory is that your dog associates the unwanted behavior with a slightly uncomfortable jolt and stops doing it until they no longer require the reminder.
+The shock administered by an approved shock collar is safe.
+While it’s certainly enough to get your dog’s attention and deter specific behaviors, it won’t do any physical harm.
+Learn about training your dog using an e-collar with these helpful tips.

 Is Shock Stimulation The Only Corrective Mode With These Collars?